Maple Soy Salmon with Peach Salsa

-Mouthwatering maple soy salmon with peach salsa is an impressive company-worthy dish bursting with flavor.
-And easy to make.
+Mouthwatering maple ginger salmon with peach salsa is an impressive company-worthy dish bursting with flavor and easy to make.

 I served it at our last holiday party to rave reviews.
 It looks complicated and gourmet, but it’s actually really simple to make and takes very little prep time.

-In fact, it’s even great served room temperature or cold, making it ideal for a buffet table or summer lunch in the backyard.
-I like to serve it with lemon herb cauliflower ‘rice’ for a lighter meal, grilled purple cabbage slaw for a splash of color, vegetable couscous or simply over a bed of greens.
+In fact, it’s even great served at room temperature or cold, making it ideal for a buffet table or summer lunch in the backyard.

 Bottom line: Easy, super delicious and definitely fit for company or a lovely family meal.
-By the way, the peach salsa is amazing with chicken, pork or any other fish too.
+By the way, the peach salsa is also amazing with chicken, pork chops or any other fish.

 - A side of salmon can be used instead of fillets.
 If the side is about two pounds (for 4-6 people), double the amount of peach salsa.